 bin/post -c testcollection *.csv

 Elasticsearch, on the other hand, is completely JSON-based.
-It supports data ingestion from multiple sources using the Beats family (lightweight data shippers available in the Elastic Stack) and Logstash.
+It supports data ingestion from multiple sources using the Beats family (lightweight data shippers available in the ELK Stack) and Logstash.

 While both products are document-oriented search engines, Solr has always been more focused on enterprise-directed text searches with advanced information retrieval (IR).
 Consequently, it’s more suited for search applications that use massive amounts of static data.
 Solr fits better into enterprise applications that already implement big data ecosystem tools, such as Hadoop and Spark.
 Additionally, Solr stands out in handling Rich Text Format (RTF) documents.
 To compete with Elasticsearch, recent Solr releases have offered new features such as Parallel SQL Interface and streaming expressions.